robot-gang/visual-navigation/README.md

-# Visual Navigation in Dynamic Environments for Mobile Robots

-The website: TODO

-This is the final project of EECS C106B/206B | Robotic Manipulation and Interaction course at UC Berkeley, Spring 2020.
+# This repository contains the codebase for the website.

 # Members